Learn more about our African American History collections below.

 Description: The late Dr. Robert W. Saunders was a staunch political activist whose professional career included work as Field Secretary for the Florida NAACP, Chief of the Civil Rights Division for the southeastern region of the Office of Equal Opportunity, and Director of the Hillsborough County Equal Employment Opportunity Office.
 An active member of the NAACP’s Tampa Branch, Dr. Saunders served in various posts, including that of president.
 His wife, Helen Strickland Saunders, served as secretary of the NAACP Tampa branch from 1964 – 1976 and as branch president from 1976 – 1981.
 The Robert and Helen Saunders Collection contains historically significant materials dealing with Civil Rights.
 Although the collection primarily centers on Tampa, Florida, materials relating to the Federal government’s efforts to deal with poverty through the Economic Opportunities Act also are included.
 The collection consists of correspondence, documents, and publications covering the years of the Saunders’ service with the Florida NAACP and the southeastern Equal Opportunity Office.

-Description: The Snow’s were a Hernando County, Florida family who owned the plantation Snow Hill, later renamed Chinsegut Hill.
+Description: The Snows were a Hernando County, Florida family who owned the plantation Snow Hill, later renamed Chinsegut Hill.
 The contents of the collection include correspondence, financial records, promissory notes, bills of sale, deeds, receipts, and other business records dating from 1826 to 1873, with the bulk of these records pertaining to the transactions of William H. Mein, Francis H. Ederington, and Precious Ederington.
-Includes an Indian patrol warrant and original transaction records for the sale of slaves.
+Includes an Indian patrol warrant and original transaction records for the sale of enslaved people.

 USF Department of Anthropology African Americans in Florida Project